Horticultural and Craft Show

 Wanted desperately: floral arrangements, crocheted and knitted items, wood items, art work and home-made wine.
 There is also a non-competitive exhibition for those who would like to share an item with all of us - just for fun.

-Last year three cuips could not be awarded - please don't allow that to happen again.
+Last year three cups could not be awarded - please don't allow that to happen again.
 The Show is for fun and sharing, so please 'join in'.
 There will be a Bring and Buy stall so bring something along - plants, cakes, a white elephant etc.

 16